johnstaveley/SecurityEssentials/README.txt

 o) Clickjacking: Disallow site appearing in frame by applying header and disallowing site from being opened in an iFrame
 o) Form overposting: Example given of how to avoid this
 o) Acceptance tests for key functionality
-o) Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker
+o) Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker.
+Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards

 NB: Runs on SQL Express and IIS Express, requires mail server and recaptcha (optional) set up.
 See readme.txt in project for more information